Haavi97/MoveAlarmFlutter/README.md

 # MoveAlarmFlutter

-Smart phone alarm that needs to be deactivating by walking/running/moving a certain distance programmed using flutter
+> Smart phone alarm that needs to be deactivating by walking/running/moving a certain distance programmed using flutter

+## Getting Started